kojiwell/deploy_havana/README.rst

     * made another script for adding more Nova compute nodes.
     * modified for Grizzly version.
     * modified for Havana version.
+    * made a script for adding more Cinder volume nodes.

 License
 -------